 Further Confusion has two main areas where merchandise and services are sold: the Dealer’s Room and the Furry Marketplace.
 Anyone who receives payment for goods or services (such as body painting, massage, etc.) in convention space must comply with all convention rules regarding this.
 The Dealer’s Room Rules apply in this situation, regardless of the location, and vendors must ensure they have proper California Sales Tax IDs.
 If anyone wishes to request payment for goods or services and to donate the proceeds to the convention charity, Further Confusion must be informed of this ahead of time to allow for the convention to organize the correct tax reporting.
 Further Confusion takes its legal obligations very seriously in this area.
 Any solicitation for payment at the convention that does not comply with these obligations may result in the offender losing their badge and being required to return all payments.

 Parties, Alcohol, & Zero Drug Tolerance

 Further Confusion does not tolerate serving of alcohol to minors.
 If you are hosting a party where alcohol is being served, it is your responsibility as host to ensure that the age of anyone drinking alcohol is checked.
 You should also designate someone not to drink, so that there is a fully competent person present to deal with any emergencies that might arise.
+Although the state of California has legalized the recreational use of cannabis (marijuana), local ordinances are still in a period of change.
+Attendees are encouraged to familiarize themselves with current local regulations, and to use their best judgement.
+The rules of our venues still apply; smoking and vaping is prohibited in all guest rooms, no matter the substance.
 Further Confusion does not tolerate the use of illegal substances.
 The violation of the above rules could subject you to the immediate loss of your badge and convention privileges and referral of the matter to other authorities.